MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 To upload a new custom app, click **Upload new app** to upload your app manifest file in .zip format.
 If the .zip file isn't a valid Teams app manifest, the upload will fail.

+> ??? **DO WE NEED TO ADD STEPS HERE?**

 You can still [upload apps by using the Teams client](https://support.office.com/article/add-an-app-to-teams-b2217706-f7ed-4e64-8e96-c413afd02f77). --> Use this URL instead?
 [Publish apps in the Microsoft Teams Tenant Apps Catalog](https://docs.microsoft.com/en-us/MicrosoftTeams/tenant-apps-catalog-teams).

 ## Allow and block apps